 .unitypackage) format.
-For example, you might want to create an Asset package to copy a number of assets or an entire Scene from one project to another.
+For example, you might want to create an asset package to copy a number of assets or an entire Scene from one project to another.

-To create your own custom Asset package:
+To create your own custom asset package:

-Choose Assets > Export Package from the menu to open the Exporting package dialog box.
+See in Glossary > Export Package from the menu to open the Exporting package dialog box.

 Leave Include dependencies enabled to auto-select any assets used by the assets you already selected.

 Click Export to bring up the file explorer, and choose where you want to store your package file.

 Name and save the package anywhere you like.